juliengan/Drone-simulation/Peaceland - questions.md

 #### 1) What technical/business constraints should the data storage component of the program architecture meet to fulfill the requirement described by the customer in paragraph «Statistics» ?
 So what kind of component(s) (listed in the lecture) will the architecture need?

-The data storage component should be resilient : fault tolerance (need to keep every peacewatcher report) is required (we mustn’t lose any data).
-Concerning the program architecture, 200Gb will be daily stored from the peacewatcher.
+The data storage component should :

+- be resilient : fault tolerance (need to keep every peacewatcher report) is required (we mustn’t lose any data).
+Hence a RDD (resilient distributed dataset) is really convenient in our case
+- Concerning the program architecture, 200Gb will be daily stored from the peacewatcher.
 However, we know one machine can bear at most 10GB.
 In 5 days, the threshold will be reached, making Big Data essential in this use case.
+Horizontal scaling : we make our computation in distributed to increase the throughput.
+- allow to process the citizen incoming data quickly and make statistics, which makes the dataframe also a relevant choice, providing fast processing (faster than RDD thanks to catalyst optimizer) and aggregation allowing statistics on incoming data.

+We use Spark which is the most efficient distributed framework

+The architecture will need distributed software :
+- Streaming
+- Processing : stream processing is more convenient than batch since the amount is not important (1,4MB/minute) and we need to make analytics piece-by-piece as the data is coming almost real-time processing.
+- Storage : NoSQL like MongoDB and datalake like HDFS
+  - graph databases could be a good fit since the peacemakers want to analyse the behovior of the surrounding from a particular citizen
+  - column-oriented database is also a good choice since each citizen are defined by specific attibutes : id (name, surname), location (gps), name of the surrounding and the words heard from the latter.
+  - datalake : data remains forever

 #### 2) What business constraint should the architecture meet to fulfill the requirement ?